Winthrop Rockefeller

 Winthrop Rockefeller (May 1, 1912 – February 22, 1973) was an American politician and philanthropist.
-Rockefeller was the fourth son and fifth child of American financer John D. Rockefeller Jr. and Abby Aldrich Rockefeller.
-He is one of the grandchildren of Standard Oil co-founder John D. Rockefeller.
+Rockefeller was the fourth son and fifth child of American financier John D. Rockefeller Jr. and Abby Aldrich Rockefeller.
+He was one of the grandchildren of Standard Oil co-founder John D. Rockefeller.
 As an entrepreneur in Arkansas, he financed many local projects, including a number of new medical clinics in poorer areas, before being elected state governor in 1966, as the first Republican governor of Arkansas since Reconstruction.
-Despite accusations of lacking insight into the concerns of low-income voters, Rockefeller was re-elected in 1968, and went on to complete the controversial integration of Arkansas schools.
+Despite accusations of lacking insight into the concerns of low-income voters, Rockefeller was re-elected in 1968, and went on to complete the integration of Arkansas schools.

+In 1968, he was the favorite son of the Arkansas delegation to the 1968 Republican National Convention.
+It was widely expected that the Arkansas delegates would switch to his brother, New York governor Nelson Rockefeller, on a second ballot.
+However, Richard Nixon secured the nomination on the first ballot, and the Arkansas delegates switched to Nixon instead.

 Early life

 Winthrop Rockefeller was born in New York, to philanthropists John Davison Rockefeller Jr. and socialite, Abigail Greene "Abby" Aldrich.
 He is one of the grandsons of Standard Oil co-founder John D. Rockefeller.
 He had one elder sister named Abby, three elder brothers John III, Nelson, and Laurance, and a younger brother named David.
 Nelson served as Governor of New York and Vice President of the United States under Gerald Ford.

 Winthrop attended Yale University (1931–1934) before resigning to go work in the oil industry.
 Prior to attending Yale, he graduated from the Loomis Chaffee School in Windsor, Connecticut.

 On January 22, 1941, he enlisted as a private in the Army, while the United States was still neutral during World War II.
 He was initially assigned to the 26th Regiment of the 1st Infantry Division.
 He was later assigned to the 77th Infantry Division.
 He eventually rose to the rank of lieutenant colonel.
 With the 77th Division he served in the invasions of Guam and Leyte in the Philippines.
 He earned a Bronze Star with Oak Leaf Clusters and a Purple Heart for his actions aboard the troopship USS Henrico, after a kamikaze attack during the invasion of Okinawa.
 His image appears in the Infantry Officer Hall of Fame at Fort Benning, Georgia.